Driver injured in early morning Egg Harbor Township crash

-The crash happened around 3:20 a.m. near a Lexus dealership and the Avalon flooring building, police said.
+The crash happened about 3:20 a.m. near a Lexus dealership and the Avalon Flooring building, police said.

 The driver said he fell asleep behind the wheel before his car crashed into a utility pole, police said.

-A portion of Fire Road, from Hingston Avenue to Mill Road, was expected to be shut down for most of the day Monday while crews replace the damaged police.
+A portion of Fire Road from Hingston Avenue to Mill Road was shut down while crews replace the damaged poll.

-Service interruptions are expected for a few businesses in that immediate area, but otherwise should be minimal, police said.

-The crash injured the driver's ankle, and he was taken to AtlantiCare Regional Medical Center for treatment, police said, without specifying which branch he was taken to.
+The crash injured the driver's ankle, and he was taken to AtlantiCare Regional Medical Center, police said, without specifying which branch he was taken to.

 Contact Eric Conklin: